cwy20030/ActiGlobe/articles/Circadian-Analysis.md

 ## Cosinor Analysis

-After we segmented the data by dates, we can now move on to model the circadian rhythm based on the activity scores.
-For this, we are going to use the pre-travel recording on the 27^(th) of October.
-Since the recording was not affected by time change.
-We can simply export it to a new variable, called , which is short for data frame.
+After we segmented the data by date, we can now model the circadian rhythm using the activity scores.
+For this, we will use the pre-travel recording on the 27^(th) of October.
+Since the recording was not affected by the time change.
+We can simply store the unaffected segments in a new variable called `df`, which stands for data frame.

 ``` r
 # Import data